New England Journal of Medicine August 27, 2018

 Multicenter, France

-Intervention Percutaneous mitral valve repair using the MitraClip device plus optimized medical therapy.
+Intervention Percutaneous edge-to-edge mitral-valve repair (using the MitraClip device) in addition to guideline-directed medical therapy.

 Outcome Composite of death from any cause or unplanned hospitalization for heart failure at 12 months.